aWIPS Profiles

 Step 6

-In the Configure Threshold column, for the chosen aWIPS signature, enter the threshold value within the specified range that is displayed on top of the respective Configure Threshold field.
+In the Configure Threshold column, for the selected aWIPS signature, enter the threshold value within the specified range that appears on top of the respective Configure Threshold field.

 For some signatures, the configuration threshold is not applicable.
-The threshold configuration value for those signatures is displayed as NA on top of the respective Configure Threshold field.
+For those signatures, the threshold configuration values appear as NA on top of the respective Configure Threshold field.

 Note